Patient education

 Quick summary

-• - Not all slow growth equals graft failure.
+• - Slow growth is not automatically graft failure.

-• - Failure patterns are interpreted using timing and photo evidence.
+• - Failure-style patterns are interpreted with timeline evidence.

-• - Both technical factors and healing factors can influence survival.
+• - Technical and healing factors can both affect outcomes.

 When to seek review

-• - Minimal growth in major transplanted zones near month 12.
+• - Minimal growth in major transplanted zones when maturity would usually be expected.

-• - Large mismatch between graft count claim and visible result.
+• - Large mismatch between claimed graft count and visible cosmetic yield—documented as well as possible.

-• - Signs suggest broad non-survival rather than slow maturation.
+• - Broad non-survival concern rather than a single slow zone.

-• - You need a neutral report before corrective consultation.
+• - You want a neutral record before corrective consultation.

 Need an independent review?